Samarth4023/OpenAI-API/README.md

-# Prompt Engineering 🚀
+# OpenAI-API 🚀

-Welcome to the **Prompt Engineering** repository!
+Welcome to the **OpenAI-API** repository!
 This repository is designed for people around the world interested in exploring and testing the OpenAI Python library to access the OpenAI API. 🌍

 ## Overview 📚